OkirieChukwumeniemFaith1/Cybersecurity-Portfolio/README.md

 While this repository primarily serves as my personal cybersecurity portfolio, I welcome constructive feedback, suggestions, and discussions from the cybersecurity community.

 ---
+## 🎯 Current Focus

+I am currently expanding this portfolio by documenting practical cybersecurity projects completed during my training.
+Each module will include technical documentation, reports, and supporting resources as they are refined for publication.

+The first completed case study is the **USB Digital Forensics CTF Investigation**, which serves as the flagship investigation for this portfolio.

 # 📜 Disclaimer